Tony14261/MicroMightyBot/README.md

 ## 📞 Contact
 Discord server: [Invite link](https://discord.gg/bJ8PaFREj2) \
-If you encounter any issues or want to suggest a feature, feel free to message me.
-(Please don't use Github Issues page as I don't monitor it.)
+If you encounter any issues or want to suggest a feature, feel free to report or contact me.